HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ## Simple usage

-The previous image shows how the simple usage looks like.
-There a default list of notebooks is given, first you will need to chose the folder you want to take the model from:
+The image above displays the simple usage interface.
+A default list of notebooks is provided.
+First, you need to choose the folder containing the model you want to use:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DEFAULT_1.png"
      alt="Main window"
      width="40%"
      height="40%" />

-The folders that will appear are:
+The available folders are:
  - [Bespoke_notebooks](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/notebooks/Bespoke_notebooks/README.md)
  - [External_notebooks](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/notebooks/External_notebooks/README.md)
  - [ZeroCostDL4Mic_notebooks](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/notebooks/ZeroCostDL4Mic_notebooks/README.md)

-Once you have selected the folder, you will need to select the notebook that you want to use from the second list:
+After selecting the folder, you need to choose the notebook you want to use from the second list:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DEFAULT_2.png"
      alt="Main window"
      width="40%"
      height="40%" />

-In this case we have selected the pix2pix notebook from ZeroCost folder:
+In this example, we have selected the pix2pix notebook from the ZeroCost folder:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DEFAULT_RESULT.png"
      alt="Main window"
      width="40%"
      height="40%" />

-Once the notebook has been selected the are only two arguments that are really mandatory: **Data folder** and **Output folder**.
+After selecting the notebook, there are only two mandatory arguments: **Data folder** and **Output folder**.

 ### Choose the data folder

-On the **Path to the data folder** section you can directly paste the path to the file or click on the **Select** button.
+In the **Path to the data folder** section, you can either paste the path to the file directly or click on the **Select** button.

-The path you select here needs to be to the folder that allocates the data you want to use in your model: the images for training, the weights of a pretrained model, etc. By cliking **Select** button, a window with your file system will open:
+The path you select here should lead to the folder containing the data you want to use in your model, such as the images for training, the weights of a pretrained model, etc. Clicking the **Select** button will open a window displaying your file system:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DATA.png"
      alt="Window to choose the data folder"
      width="60%"
      height="60%" />

-Once you have selected the path to the folder, the main window should look like this:
+After selecting the path to the folder, the main window should look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DATA_RESULT.png"
      alt="Main window after data folder"